-This half term our focus will be on The Owl who was afraid of the dark and learning about nocturnal animals.
+This half term our focus will be on The Three Billy Goats Gruff and learning about animals.
 Below is a brief account of what we shall be covering and some important information for the rest of the term.

-We will begin by creating our own versions of the Owl who was afraid of the Dark story.
-Once we have been on our trip to the Owl Sanctuary we will then write a recount of our visit.
-We will finish the term by researching nocturnal animals and writing our own non-chronological reports.
+We will begin by creating our own versions of the Three Billy Goats Gruff story and changing the characters and the setting.
+Once we have been on our trip to Mrs O’Shea's we will then write a recount of our visit.

-A spelling sheet went home at the end of last half term but if you need another one, please just ask.
+A spelling sheet went home at the beginning of term but if you need another one, please just ask.
 The children are tested every Friday.

-The children continue enjoy the challenge of 99 Club and trying to better their score each week.
+The children have enjoyed the challenge of 99 Club and trying to better their score each week.
 Please continue to keep up the practice at home as being able to compete mental calculations quickly can really help children with many aspects of their math’s work.
 Any questions please ask.

-This half term we will be looking at nocturnal animals and their habitats.
-We will learn about their food chains and what all living things need to stay alive.
+This half term we will be looking at animals and their habitats.
+We will learn how animals adapt to their habitat and what they need to be able to do to stay alive.

-We will be visiting the Owl Sanctuary on Wednesday 19th June.
-We will leave school at 9.15am and will return by the end of the school day.
-The cost of the trip is £10.
-You can now pay for this trip on the School Gateway.
+We will be visiting Mrs O’Shea’s farm on Tuesday 8th October.
+We will leave school after lunch and will return by the end of the school day.

 Spellings and homework sheets are attached